Proyecto-XCS-21-22/xcs-environment-project/README.md

  </welcome-file-list>
 ```

-**NOTE:** In a container using Servlet version 3.0 or above this configuration step is not strictly mandatory (See [JSF 2.2 API Javadoc](https://javaserverfaces.java.net/nonav/docs/2.2/javadocs/index.html)) for more details)
+*Note*: in a container using Servlet version 3.0 or above this configuration step is not strictly mandatory (See [JSF 2.2 API Javadoc](https://javaserverfaces.java.net/nonav/docs/2.2/javadocs/index.html)) for more details)

 Facelet based JSF views (xhtml files) will be located at the web project root folder,`[/src/main/webapp/]`